Absence of sound is not the end of hearing,

 - The Śūraṅgama Sūtra

-The denial of the value of music in the vinaya
+The denial of the value of music in the Vinaya

-"In the settings of Theravāda Buddhism, it is common to deliver liturgical speech or chant in florid, music-like forms that are, for the purposes of following the seventh precept, not considered "music." " (Greene & Wei, 2004, 1)
+"In the settings of Theravāda Buddhism, it is common to deliver liturgical speech or chant in florid, music-like forms that are, for the purposes of following the seventh precept, not considered "music." " (Greene & Wei 2004, 1)

 In traditional Buddhist conceptualizations of sounding aesthetic expressions, music for entertainment was thus clearly separated from music for religious purposes–i.e. chanting.
 This, however, did not mean that religious chanting was unregulated.
 Even this form of music was relegated to its appropriate contexts.
 It was not automatically accepted just because it used a religious text; the recitation of the prātimokṣa rules was, for example, not permitted to be recited in a melodious intonation (歌音 geyin).

-An important part of this separation of the monastics' conduct from that of the laity was that monastics were to refrain from sense pleasures.
-In the Pāli vinaya, one story describes a group of nuns that attended an arts festival.
-They were immediately criticized by a lay audience member who asked: "How can nuns come to see dancing (naccam), and singing (gītam), and music (vāditam), like women householders who enjoy pleasures of the senses?"
-(Liu, 2018) The mahāmuni heard of cases such as these and the direct result was a ban on instrumental music (伎樂 jiyue) and song ( ge) (Liu, 2018).
-Similar case stories are found in the Chinese translations of the Sarvāstivāda, Dharmaguptaka, and Mahāsāṃghika-vinayas.
+An important distinction between the monastics' conduct and the laities' was that monastics were to refrain from sense pleasures.
+In the Pāli Vinaya, one case story describes a group of nuns attending an arts festival.
+Upon arriving, they receive criticism from a lay audience member asking: "How can nuns come to see dancing (naccam), and singing (gītam), and music (vāditam), like women householders who enjoy pleasures of the senses?"
+(Liu 2018) The mahāmuni heard of cases such as these, with the direct result being a ban on instrumental music (伎樂 jiyue) and song (歌 ge) (Liu 2018).
+Similar case stories appear in the Chinese translations of the Sarvāstivāda, Dharmaguptaka, and Mahāsāṃghika-Vinayas.
 Followers of the Buddhist path are supposed to work towards becoming free from attachment to sense pleasures and entertainment; being seen playing or listening to music drew harsh criticism and disappointment from the laity that supported them.

-The delivery of liturgy and sermons in melodious voice was, however, not a problem for the laity.
-Sources like the Sapoduo bu pini modelejia (薩婆多部毘尼摩得勒伽) and the Mūlasarvāstivāda-vinaya Kṣudrakavastu even indicates that the laity actively requested a more melodious and aesthetically pleasing (i.e. less boring) recitation of Buddhist scriptures.
-This request is what resulted in the mahāmuni’s permission to recite the scriptural canon with a 'good voice' (好聲 hǎoshēng i.e. a melodious voice) rather than with a plain voice (凡聲 fánshēng) (Liu, 2018).
+Yet, delivering the liturgy and sermons in a melodious voice was not a problem for the laity.
+Sources like the Sapoduo bu pini modelejia (薩婆多部毘尼摩得勒伽) and the Mūlasarvāstivāda-Vinaya Kṣudrakavastu even indicates that the laity actively requested a more melodious and aesthetically pleasing (i.e., less boring) recitation of Buddhist scriptures.
+This request is what resulted in the mahāmuni’s permission to recite the scriptural canon with a 'good voice' (好聲 hǎoshēng i.e., a melodious voice) rather than only with a plain voice (凡聲 fánshēng) (Liu 2018).

-If the first reason for banning music can be found in the importance of drawing a clear demarcation between monastics and laypeople for the sake of maintaining a social contract, the second reason is found in the actual distraction that aesthetic practices can be to monastics in their pursuit of awakening.
-Later in the Tang dynasty, the monk and poet Qíjǐ (齊己, 863-937) would famously bear witness to this in his writings about how the 'poetry-demon' (詩魔 shīmó)—a term believed first to be used by a century earlier by Bai Juyi (白居易, 772-846) (Protass 2016, 97)—interfered and disturbed his attempts at practicing meditation (Mazanec 2017, 298).
-In the same way as the demon Māra tried to seduce the Buddha away from becoming awakened, the poetry demon seduces Qíjǐ away from the Buddhist path.
-Later in the Song, the Buddhist follower Sū Shì extolled the practitioners who had managed to "forget words" (忘言) and had transcended the need for language, while lamenting that he himself was still addicted to poetry.
-As Sū Shì writes in a verse dedicated to a Buddhist monk:
+In Tang dynasty, the monk and poet Qíjǐ (齊己, 863-937) would famously bear witness to the reality of this latter concern in his writings about how the 'poetry-demon' (詩魔 shīmó)—a term believed first to be used by a century earlier by Bai Juyi (白居易, 772-846) (Protass 2016, 97)—interfered and disturbed his attempts at practicing meditation (Mazanec 2017, 298).
+Just as the demon Māra tried to seduce the Buddha away from awakening, the poetry demon seduces Qíjǐ to move away from the Buddhist path.

 This Master has long forgotten words, has truly found the Way.